CraftAcademyLabs/ca_course/guides/react_checkout_guide/08_serializers.md

 end
 ```

-And now for the serializer
+And now for the serializer.
+Go over the code here carefully and try to understand what is happening.
+I advise you to use binding.pry to stop the execution of the code and dive deeper into hoe these different methods work together.

 `app/serializers/order_serializer.rb`